-In the following, specific improvements and remarks to be considered in the next submission of the national GHG inventory for LULUCF sector are reported.
+In the following, specific improvements and remarks to be considered in the next submission of the national GHG inventory for the LULUCF sector are reported.

-In Table 2, the planned improvements are synthesized; for each topic, the reference to the UNFCCC category, which the improvement is focussed, is reported.
+In Table 2, the planned improvements are synthesized; for each topic, the reference to the UNFCCC category, which the improvement is focused on, is reported.
 No improvements are planned for the KP activities, since a third commitment period of the Kyoto Protocol has not been planned.

 Cate gory Sub category Parameter Gas Description Timing General Activity data All GHG - Implementation of Open-Foris Collect Earth tool for land classification system and land-use change tracking.
-The results of this tool will be evaluated comparing them with the ancillary available statistics and information.
-2026 Forest land FL-FL; L-FL - GHG Update of the model could be planned to allow for disaggregated estimates of C stock changes in land converted to forest land, since the current version of forest model do not discriminate among forest remaining forest and land converted to forest.
-Inclusion of dead wood and litter pools in the estimation of emissions by biomass burning 2025-2026
+The results of this tool will be evaluated by comparing them with the available ancillary statistics and information.
+2026 Forest land FL-FL; L-FL $\mathrm{CO}2$ GHG - Explore the possibility of modifying the For-Est model to include CO 2 wildfire emissions only related to fuel mass effectively burned, calculated as the product of fuel mass and the combustion factor, as estimated in the For-Fire model.
+2027 Cropland CL GHG Updated methodology for wildfire emissions from perennial crops; Explore the possibility of finding country-specific emission factors for organic soils.
+2027 Gr ass lan d GL GHG Updated methodology for wildfire emissions from other wooded land; Explore the possibility of finding country-specific emission factors for organic soils.
+2027